jlefever/gitchurn/README.md

 # Git Churn

 The purpose of this tool is to calculate change churn below the file-level.
-Git can already calculate churn with `git log --numstate` which will print how many lines of text were added and removed in each file touched by a commit.
+Git can already calculate churn with `git log --numstat` which will print how many lines of text were added and removed in each file touched by a commit.
 This tool prints the same information for each *tag* touched by a commit.
-A tag is any item inside a source file such as a class, function, field, etc. We detect tags using [Universal CTags](https://github.com/universal-ctags/ctags).
+A tag is any item in a source file such as a class, function, field, etc. We detect tags using [Universal CTags](https://github.com/universal-ctags/ctags).
 In effect, this tool is just some glue between `ctags` and `git`.

 ## Install